Akureyri – the unofficial capital of Iceland

 You will also find interesting sculptures there.
 One of them is in the shape of a ship called Sigling (Sailing).
 It was sculptured by Icelandic artist Jon Gunnar Arnanson.
 He is also the creator of the Sun Voyager sculpture in Reykjavik.
 A walk along the fjord is especially recommended in the late afternoon when the colour of the sky turns deep blue and the colour of the water reflects the red of the setting.

 What can you love Akureyri for?

 I love Akureyri for its lack of rush, peace, quiet, cleanliness and beautiful views.
-Akureyri is low-rise buildings, wooden villas covered with coloured sheet metal, atmospheric cafes and restaurants.
+Akureyri is a low-rise building, with wooden villas covered with coloured sheet metal, atmospheric cafes and restaurants.
 This city is very picturesque and charming.

 There is little traffic in the city, no traffic jams, wide highways.
-Akureyri means smiling people, closeness to nature, excellent living conditions.
+Akureyri means smiling people, closeness to nature, and excellent living conditions.
 You can get to Reykjavik in just 45 minutes.
 To do that, you just need to choose local airlines that fly between both cities several times a day.

 In Akureyri, areas such as waste management, access to public transport, electricity supply, home heating, air cleanliness and microclimate have been developed at a very high level.
 Moreover, it’s also a great place to start exploring the North of Iceland.
 Here you can discover many offshore islands and geothermal curiosities.
-Thanks to the recently created Arctic Coast Way tourist route, accessing the unique scenery and diverse attractions are now easier than ever.
+Thanks to the recently created Arctic Coast Way tourist route, accessing the unique scenery and diverse attractions is now easier than ever.

 The Coast Way (Norðurstrandarleið) is a 900 km car route.
 It winds through the fjords from Hvammstangi to Bakkafjörður and through 21 fishing villages.
 This tour opened in June 2019 but has already reached third place on the Lonely Planet’s Best in Europe 2019 list.